Gå til sidens indhold

 Where are bankruptcy proceedings conducted?

-The bankruptcy division of the district court with jurisdiction over the place where the bankrupt person resides conducts bankruptcy proceedings – in Greater Copenhagen (Copenhagen, Frederiksberg, Glostrup and Lyngby judicial districts), however, the Maritime and Commercial Court of Copenhagen conducts bankruptcy proceedings.
-If the debtor carries out business activities, the address of his/her firm determines the judicial district.
+The bankruptcy division of the district court with jurisdiction over the place where the bankrupt person resides conducts bankruptcy proceedings.
+In Greater Copenhagen (Copenhagen, Frederiksberg, Glostrup, and Lyngby judicial districts), however, the Maritime and Commercial Court of Copenhagen conducts bankruptcy proceedings.
+If the debtor carries out business activities, the address of his/her company determines the judicial district.

 What does it cost to file a bankruptcy petition?

 From 1 October 2021, a court fee of DKK 1,500 is payable for filing a bankruptcy petition.
-A petition for the bankruptcy of your own firm is fee exempt.
+A petition for the bankruptcy of your own company is fee exempt.

 How long does the bankruptcy process take?

-It is impossible to say how long a bankruptcy process takes, because it very much depends on the individual circumstances.
+It is very difficult to say how long a bankruptcy process takes as it depends on the individual circumstances.

-The trustee can relatively easily get an overview of the bankrupt estate in a case with few creditors and few assets that are easy to sell, and then the process will be quick.
+It is relatively easy for the trustee to get an overview of the bankrupt estate in a case with few creditors and few assets that are easy to sell, and then the process will be quick.
 If there are many creditors and assets that are difficult to measure and sell, it will take longer.

-How is the trustee in bankruptcy proceedings appointed?
+How is the trustee appointed in bankruptcy proceedings?

 The bankruptcy court appoints the trustee after having consulted the attending creditors.